Hartvig Nielsen

-Hartvig Nielsen (1 April 1908 – unknown) was a Danish chess player, Danish Chess Championship medalist (1941).
+Hartvig Nielsen (1 April 1908 – 31 January 1997) was a Danish chess player and Danish Chess Championship medalist (1941).

 Biography

 From the late 1930s to the late 1950s, Hartvig Nielsen was one of the leading Danish chess players.
-He won silver medal in Danish Chess Championships in 1941.
+He won a silver medal in the Danish Chess Championships in 1941.

 Hartvig Nielsen played for Denmark in the unofficial Chess Olympiad: